pallotron/yubiswitch/README.md

 TODO and future plans
 =====================

-* Support multiple yubikeys
-* Support multiple models (not only idVendor 0x1050 and idProduct 0x0010)
 * Feature: lock computer when yubikey is removed
-* Make hotkey configurable via configuration window
+* Make hotkey configurable via configuration window, currently it's static and it is cmd-Y

 Credits
 =======